Meet the New Boss. Same as the Old Boss

 - Make sure the conversion metric is showing as one of your columns.
 Pretty obvious, but if you used to look at converted clicks, that column will disappear and you’ll need to replace it.

 - If you use Converted Clicks as part of a targeted CPA campaign or an enhanced CPC campaign, then you will need to make sure that they have been ‘migrated’ properly by AdWords.
-To find out exactly how to do that follow the steps detailed here by Google.

 - Lastly, if you run any reports, or have any SQL pulling information from your AdWords account automatically, check that the data isn’t pulling Converted Clicks.
 If it is, then switch it over to Conversions.